aedans/Nylon/README.md

 <pre>
 §5 4 3 2 1]a

-Input: "1", Output: "5a"
+Input: "0", Output: "5a"
-Input: "3", Output: "3a"
+Input: "2", Output: "3a"
-Input: "5", Output: "1a"
+Input: "4", Output: "1a"
-Input: "6", Output: "a"
+Input: "5", Output: "a"
 </pre>

 ## Loops
 Loops iterate over a function.
 The return stacks of the function will not returned until the loop is finished executing, and will be concatenated before being returned.
 If the loop has a closing brace, the functions between the braces are implicitly converted into an lambda function to be called by the loop.

-- 'f(': Iterates for as long as a conditional is true.
-Conditional defaults to '?'.
+- '?(': Iterates for as long as a conditional is true.
 If the preceding token is not a conditional, and the last item on the stack is numeric, iterates n times instead, pushing and popping n from the stack each loop.
 - 's{': Iterates for each item in a stack or list.
 Defaults to the current stack.

+Loops can also be passed arguments via characters.
+The arguments must be passed before the loop function.

+- 'P': Start the loop from 1 instead of 0.

 ## Function Flags
 The start of a function may contain any number of Function Flags.
 Rather than push a string to the stack, these flags change how certain things work.
 To push a string at the beginning of a function, precede the string with a space.